hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

    a blacklist of matching templates wrt entityName

-One can use loadfilters_setup to define these named loadFilters.
+One can use loadfilters.setup to define these named loadFilters.
 One can define multiple such named loadFilters.
 Even the program may define some named loadFilters.

-loadfilters_setup(loadFiltersName, whiteListEntTypes, whiteListEntNames, blackListEntNames)
+loadfilters.setup(loadFiltersName, whiteListEntTypes, whiteListEntNames, blackListEntNames)

-One can use loadfilters_list to look at the currently defined loadfilters.
+One can use loadfilters.list to look at the currently defined loadfilters.

 Inturn while calling load_data, one can pass the optional loadFiltersName argument, to filter entities based on the corresponding list of filters.

-If user doesnt specify this argument, then the program will use the 'default' loadFilter.
+   If user doesnt specify this argument, then the program will set this to a special LOADFILTERSNAME_AUTO loadFilters.
+Which automatically maps to the loadFilters prefered by the individual data sources.

    If user doesnt want to filter any of the entities, then pass None wrt loadFiltersName.